Nurse Licensure: What You Need to Know About eNLC

 Click here for current PDF list of NLC member states.

 NJ Update: SB 954 and AB 1597 pending legislation.

 MA Update: HB 2891 and H 1944 pending legislation.

 Click here for index of state boards of nursing.

 What's the difference between the NLC and the eNLC?

 Currently hold a multistate license?
-Your current license may be grandfathered into the eNLC if the following criteria is met (source: www.ncsbn.org):
+Your current license may have been grandfathered into the eNLC if the following criteria was met (source: www.ncsbn.org):

 - Are a resident of an original NLC state that has enacted the enhanced NLC.